elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 to stressing the laptop for hours per day without a CPU limit.
 Currently, I have the CPU limited to 90% to prevent high temperatures.
 The CPU itself is not a pentium so that's another plus, although it is a mobile i5.
 Build quality is amazing.
-The laptop has no plastic and the trackpad is not trash.
+The laptop has no plastic and the touchpad is not trash.
 The only nicks present are on the sharp edges of the laptop lid, most likely due to letting other people touch or move your laptop.
 Pro-tip: never let anyone touch your laptop.
 You'd think moving a laptop would be done carefully by everyone, but no.